danwahl/danwahl.github.io/_posts/2022-05-14-schelling-out.md

 As a third factor, I wanted to find a metric for the type of community I'm looking to join/build in my future wintering destination.
 After considering a few options (e.g. existing EA or Rationality communities), and not finding enough data on smaller cities, I ended up choosing vegan-friendliness (and specifically the number of vegan restaurants per-capita) as a reasonable proxy.

-On its surface, this is a bit of an odd fit because, having access to some [excellent](https://www.kalishvegan.com/) [nearby](https://www.kalemyname.com/) [vegan](https://www.urbanveganthai.com/) [restaurants](https://www.samandgerties.com/), I don't eat out very often.
+On its surface this is a bit of an odd fit because, despite having access to some [excellent](https://www.kalishvegan.com/) [nearby](https://www.kalemyname.com/) [vegan](https://www.urbanveganthai.com/) [restaurants](https://www.samandgerties.com/), I don't eat out very often.
 And even though I think nearly everyone can and should be plant-based (see [my 2018 post](/blog/against-thanksgiving) on the topic), I don't have any hard restrictions when it comes to being friends, roommates, romantic partners, etc. with non-vegans.
 But it's still a potential source of social friction, and knowing someone has gone vegan makes it much more likely that we'll have other areas of political and philosophical overlap.

 Getting the data on vegan restaurants was initially a bit of a pain, since I wrongly expected [Happy Cow](https://www.happycow.net/) (the vegan equivalent of Yelp) to be easily scrape-able.
 After toying with the idea of leveraging Mechanical Turk for the task, I eventually learned that Yelp itself has a [public API](https://www.yelp.com/developers) with an _excellent_ free tier.
 A few GraphQL queries later, and we get the following top 10 list of vegan restaurants per 100K: